- How much effort, really, does it take to install the polyester carpet tiles? I'm a senior citizen and don't have the

 - My partner and I organize trade shows.
 Quick set and and break downs are a prerequisite for my clients.
 How much time will a 20ft. x 20ft. trade show area take to set up?

 WearMASTER™ carpet tiles for trade shows are manufactured in 12" x 12" tiles.
 However, for quick set-up and break down they are shipped in 3ft x 3ft. sections.
 This will reduce set up substantially.
 It will take approximately 30 minutes to set up a trade show booth.
 Interlocking puzzle carpet tiles, common with trade shows, with a 1/2" thick foam underlayment are also available.

 - My husband does not want to remove the carpet currently in the guest house.
 It would take just too much work.
 Can we place the sticky carpet tiles directly to the old carpet?

 One does not have to remove the old carpet to apply the new tiles.
 The adhesive on the back of the carpet tile is thick and is applied to the carpet approximately 4mm wide every ½” apart.
 The tacky adhesive runs from end to end.
 This assures an even adhesion to the floor.

 - I won’t leave my name after this question because it’s a dumb question.
 What is non-woven carpet versus woven carpet?

 Dear Jane Monroe, of 23414 W. Elm Street…just kidding.
 Jane is not her real name.
 It’s a good question:

 The difference is in the manufacturing process.
 Non-woven is produced without fibers per se.
-They are, molded or produced under a pressure heated environment; kind of like melted together.
-So, one of the ‘fibers’ are all connected to each other; fibers going cross-wise or length-wise are manufactured together.
-If a single ‘fiber’ gets torn or weaken it will not affect the structural integrity of the surrounding fibers.
+They are, molded or produced under pressurized heat; melted together via injection molding.
+Resulting in fibers that are all bonded to each other; fibers going cross-wise or length-wise are manufactured together.
+If a single fiber gets torn or weaken it will not affect the structural integrity of the surrounding fibers.
 That’s why if you cut the carpet tiles during the installation process it will not fray or unravel.